n33kos/dnd-ai-tools/README.md

-# DND AI Tools
+# dnd-ai-tools
-`DND AI Tools` is an AI assisted dungeon master toolset leveraging openAI's chat API to assist in the generation of campaigns, characters, locations, and most importantly _*conversations between groups of NPCs and Players*_.
+`dnd-ai-tools` is an AI assisted dungeon master toolset leveraging openAI's chat API to assist in the generation of campaigns, characters, locations, and most importantly _*conversations between groups of NPCs and Players*_.

+This toolset uses a series of prompt functions to generate content.
+The generated content is stored in a SQLite local database and is then fed back into the prompts to provide the chat API with additional context.
+The result is a more natural conversation between multiple NPCs and Players where the actors maintain their "voice".

 ![Example Conversation](./public/conversation-example.gif)